Admissions for 2021-2022 will be announced here at the end of 2020.

 All classes gather together for morning devotion on Tuesdays and Thursdays.
 Class devotions are held on other days.
 Regular prayer, Bible reading and Bible memory verses are encouraged from the earliest age.

 From Class I onwards, class tests take place every week.
-For each subject, there are three Unit Tests in June, September and December, followed by a Final Unit Exam in March.
+For each subject, there are two Unit Exams in June and November, followed by a Final Unit Exam in March.
+Another Unit of assessment is based on the activities and CCA conducted throughout the year.
 Class tests, Unit tests, attendance record and ongoing assessment all contribute to the child’s final grade at the end of the year.

 Rules and Regulations